jcranky/scalax-2017-mc-workshop/README.md

 ### Follow the setup steps at [EasyForger setup](https://github.com/easyforger/easyforger/blob/master/doc/setup.md).

-* While waiting for the setup to complete, explain how the environment works.
+* While waiting for the setup to complete, understand the environment a bit.

+* Read the name of the tasks being run by gradle, they give a good idea of what is happening.

 ### Follow the first mod steps at [Your first mod](https://github.com/easyforger/easyforger/blob/master/doc/first-mod.md).